 It is our goal to make a Harley education accessible to highly qualified and diverse students.
 The Harley School offers $3 million in financial assistance annually.
-The Harley School encourages parents who are able to make a contribution, but may not be able to pay the full amount of tuition, to apply for a need-based scholarship.
+The Harley School encourages parents who may not be able to pay the full amount of tuition to apply for a need-based scholarship.

 The Acorn Grant Program is aimed at helping families who may not qualify for need-based scholarships meet the cost of tuition.
 This program is designed to recognize the investment of parents and student potential.

 Parents are encouraged to complete the simple one-page form and return it to our Admissions Office.

 We are dedicated to helping our families navigate the process for scholarships or apply for grants.
 Please contact Ivone Foisy at (585) 442-1770

 , with any questions.

 Need-Based Scholarship Program

 Harley believes that an investment in the future of a child is an investment in our community.
-Since need-based scholarships do not have to be paid back, they help bridge the gap between what families can afford and the cost of their children’s education.
+Need-based scholarships help bridge the gap between what families can afford and the cost of their children’s education.